octarinesec/MAPL/README.md

 A demonstration of the use of the MAPL engine for service-to-service authorization in Istio using a gRPC adapter for Istio’s mixer service can be found in [insert link]

 # Status of the MAPL Project
 This project is still under active development, so you might run into issues.
-If you do, please don't be shy about letting us know, or better yet, contribute a fix or feature.
 If you have any questions about MAPL or how to use the MAPL engine, please contact...

 # Engine Roadmap